Everyone must try this chicken pot pie with biscuits recipe. Biscuit chicken pot pie is a family favorite meal!

-It just dawned on me one day that I should take my recipe for the copycat Cheddar Bay Biscuits and see how they would turn out as a topping for my pot pie.
+It dawned on me one day that I should take my recipe for the copycat Cheddar Bay Biscuits and see how they would turn out as a topping for my chicken pot pie.
 Holy maloney!
 Best.decision.of.the.month.

 I learned a lesson that day, and it is that I need to get back to sharing more of my meals and treats.
 It has been almost one year since we lived on campus among a big community of large families and kids, where almost every day I was sending out cookies and leftover meals.
 It was easy to do because the kids were always right outside my doorstep, and if they weren’t, I had three adjacent homes right next to ours, not mentioning the rest of the townhome families across from us.

 Now that we are in our house in a suburban neighborhood, I automatically (and mindlessly) decided that it’s more difficult to share our food.
 Not so!
 I learned that I am just letting my laziness take over, instead of walking the few extra steps to one of our many neighbors.
 What a great opportunity to get to know them!

 In a day of age when food allergies and special diets seem to be in almost every household, it is also intimidating to bring food to a family not knowing if they have those certain conditions.
 In the case, though, where you are just wanting to introduce yourself to a new neighbor, I say do not worry about it!
 They can decide after they shut the door if they will eat your food or not.
 At least you snatched that opportunity to start a neighborly relationship! 🙂

 So, that’s it.
 That’s the lesson I learned from making biscuit chicken pot pie.
 To stop being lazy and making up excuses, and get back into the habit of randomly sharing food with my neighbors.
 And, neighbors, if you are reading this…watch out!
 Soon I’ll be knocking on your door!

 Chicken Pot Pie with Biscuits

 For the Chicken Pot Pie: